 I agree with Mark.

-This it was a little uh sketchy.
+It was a little sketchy.

-He sounds like a good guy, but uh if you saw him on the front page of the paper one day, would you be shocked?
+He sounds like a good guy, but if you saw him on the front page of the paper one day, would you be shocked?

 I'm never shocked anymore at the front page of the paper.